Cell and gene therapy for airway disease

 Delivering cells to the airway

 Beyond expansion and genetic modification, a major practical challenge is delivering cells to the appropriate anatomical site in sufficient numbers, and achieving durable engraftment.
 The airway is a challenging delivery environment — mucociliary clearance actively removes material from the luminal surface, and the existing epithelium must be partially disrupted to allow incoming cells access to the basement membrane.
+The delivery of epithelial cell therapy to the airway is an active area between EpiCENTR and surgical collaborators at Great Ormond Street Hospital.

 Where the field is heading